 "...by allowing me to cover all the skills and classes that will assist me in following my career path in Horticulture.
-The program has given me a huge advantage that other students may not receive."

-- Dacia, Horticulture and Landscaping
+The program has given me a huge advantage that other students may not receive." - Dacia, Horticulture and Landscaping encounter from customers in the industry." - Angela, Transportation Technology

-"...by giving me industry recognized certifications that will add to my resume."

-- Leanne, Environment
+"...by giving me industry recognized certifications that will add to my resume." - Leanne, Environment